 You only need to be present at whatever time you have so you can focus.

-Having focus will give you 7 ways to take care of yourself even if you only have 5 minutes.
-To get started I suggest you write down a 5 minute time block for self-care on your schedule for today or tomorrow!
+Having a focus will give you 7 ways to take care of yourself even if you only have 5 minutes.
+To get started, I suggest you write down a 5-minute time block for self-care on your schedule for today or tomorrow!